 Cornstarch seems inexpensive and harmless—but is cornstarch good for diaper rash?
 Can newborns safely use cornstarch for diaper rash?
 Here, we will dive into the pros and cons of using cornstarch for diaper rash, and recommend some safer alternatives for treating this condition.

-The Pros of Using Cornstarch for Diaper Rash
+The Benefits of Using Cornstarch for Diaper Rash

 Cornstarch is like a cloud of magic fairy dust for soothing babies’ bottoms.
 It's been around for donkey's years and is easy on the pocket.
 Here's why: